 Notable achievements over the years include:

-The Aikido of Athens dojo was the first to invite a teacher from the Aikido headquarters dojo in Tokyo (Aikikai Foundation, Tokyo) to Greece (Yokota Shihan, 2004).
+• The Aikido of Athens dojo was the first to invite a teacher from the Aikido headquarters dojo in Tokyo.
+It was Yokota Shihan from the Aikikai Foundation, Tokyo in 2004.

-Establishment of international links through exchanges and invitations (Italy, Ireland, France, Germany, Spain, Switzerland, Bulgaria, Japan, UK, USA).
+• Establishment of international links through exchanges and invitations.
+Such as Italy, Ireland, France, Germany, Spain, Switzerland, Bulgaria, Japan, UK, USA.

-Creation of their own dedicated space (Dojo) to allow the dojo members to develop and refine their Aikido.
+• Creation of their own dedicated space (Dojo).
+The dojo members develop and refine their Aikido.
 The training hall is also used for seminars with experts in various related arts, as well as for hosting visitors from abroad.

-The participation of our Sensei, Janet Clift, as an instructor at the Aikido World Congress in 2016.
+• Our Sensei, Janet Clift, participating as an instructor at the Aikido World Congress in 2016.